jcburley/UnixHome/README.md

   - `sudo scutil --set LocalHostName xxx`
   - `sudo scutil --set ComputerName xxx`

+## Windows

+- Install Git from e.g.: https://git-scm.com/downloads/win
+  - This might be the best way to get a working Bash (Git Bash)
+  - It also offers a Git UI that is not necessary for the present purpose
+  - Configure it as "Unix-like" as you feel comfortable; the less Unix-like, the more likely aliases, functions, and scripts herein might misbehave; the more Unix-like, the more likely Windows scripts might

 ## All OSes
-Add local account's public RSA key (on Linux, this will be in `~/.ssh/id_rsa.pub`, or do `ssh-keygen -t rsa` to create it) as an SSH key to https://github.com account.
+Add local account's public RSA key (on Linux, this will be in `~/.ssh/id_rsa.pub`, or do `ssh-keygen -t rsa` to create it) as an SSH key to https://github.com account, currently via https://github.com/settings/keys.
 (This might not be necessary if one uses GitHub Desktop.)

+Install, if not already present, GNU Emacs from a trusted source, such as: https://www.gnu.org/software/emacs/download.html

 # Clone Me
 Do either of these: